I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-I have never seen a government as seemingly obsessed with alcohol and its promotion as in Ontario.
+I have never seen a government as obsessed with alcohol and its promotion as Ontario.

-After months of stating they were "for the people" and telling the Ontario public that there is no money to continue funding education and health care, as it has been in the past, Ontario's (supposedly) Progressive Conservative party, which has led the province since June 2018, has been practically rabid about alcohol and its promotion.
+After months of claiming to be "for the people" and telling the Ontario public that there is no money to continue funding education and health care, Ontario's (supposedly) Progressive Conservative party, which has led the province since June 2018, has been practically rabid about alcohol and its promotion.
 Now, legislation has been tabled to make beer available in your local convenience store—a move very few (if not no one) wanted—under the guise that the government is trying to break the monopoly The Beer Store apparently has in Ontario.

 I believe that the government should not be posting tweets—such as those posted by Barrie-Innisfil MPP Andrea Khanjin, Willowdale MPP Stan Cho, and Huron-Bruce MPP (and Education Minister) Lisa Thompson—that are so obviously orchestrated to promote the tabled legislation to break the contract the provincial government has with The Beer Store.
 This is, as has been widely stated through the media, a move that could cost consumers up to a billion dollars.